beancount/fava/fava/help/features.md

 ### Uploading statements

-When dropping a file on a transaction (or one of its postings) in the Journal, the file will be uploaded as described above, and a `statement`-metadata-entry inserted for the transaction in your Beancount file.
+When dropping a file on a transaction (or one of its postings) in the Journal, the file will be uploaded as described above, and a `document`-metadata-entry inserted for the transaction in your Beancount file.

 When dropped on the description the subfolder corresponds to the account of the